Aguilar's 5th HR in 6 games leads Marlins over Brewers 6-2 - WHIZ News

 Marlins: Have Thursday off before opening a three-game series at Washington on Friday.

 Brewers: Begin a four-game home series Thursday with the defending World Series champion Los Angeles Dodgers, who swept a first-round playoff series with Milwaukee last year.
-Scheduled starters are 2020 NL Cy Young Award winner Trevor Bauer (3-0, 2.53) for the Dodgers and Freddy Peralta (2-0, 2.45) for the Brewers.
+Scheduled starters are 2020 NL Cy Young Award winner Trevor Bauer (3-0, 2.53) for the Dodgers and Eric Lauer (0-0, 0.00) for the Brewers.

 Follow Steve Megargee at https://twitter.com/stevemegargee